This chicken broccoli recipe is a soup you can make in fifteen minutes.

 Remember to check out that broccoli osteoarthritis page.

 Don't forget also to increase your omega-3 from fatty fish or freshly ground flaxseed.

 No amount of drugs, surgery, physical therapy or chiropractic help will be adequate if you are eating a highly inflammatory diet.
 You'll be constantly in pain and swallowing bucketfuls of anti inflammatory drugs ... watch your stool to see if it turns black from a bleeding ulcer.

-Just add more peas, or a cup of frozen chickpeas.
-Cooking chickpeas takes only fifteen minutes if you have a pressure cooker.
+Just add more peas, or a cup of frozen legumes.
+Cooking chickpeas takes only thirty minutes if you have a pressure cooker.

 Chickpeas are the very richest source of vitamin B6, more than organ meats, fish and chicken.